monome/docs/norns/control-clock.md

 ### manage

 Let's say we're running a sequencer and we want to send MIDI out a connected USB-MIDI interface.
-The device list in [figure 1](image/control_clock-images/device-management.png) shows a `16n` at port 1, but we want this to be the `UM-ONE`.
+The device list in [figure 1](image/control_clock-images/device-management.png) shows a `16n` at port 1, but we want this to be the `MFT` (MIDI Fighter Twister).

 If a script doesn't allow you to specify a MIDI device port for incoming or outgoing MIDI, the script will default to the device at port 1.
 {: .label}